Are Tiny Houses Great? 77 Reasons People Love Them

 - This can also save substantial amounts of money considering an assisted living facility costs & on average $3,628 a month.
 Whether that comes from the patient or the family doesn’t change the savings potential.

-- Every city can benefit by adding density to urban centers, doubling occupancy on inner city lots, providing the same services with existing infrastructure to twice the residence.
+- Every city can benefit by adding density to urban centers.
+Tiny homes can double occupancy on inner city lots.
+Therefore providing the same services with existing infrastructure to twice the residence.

 - Provide work force housing in resort areas so minimum wage laborers don’t have to subsidize rich people’s coffee (and other services) with their daily commute costs.